Sciences, Humanities & Visual Communications

 Karen Murray received her B.S. in Printing Management from Rochester Institute of Technology and her Masters of Technology in Graphic Communications from Arizona State University.
 Miss Murray has published several articles about the industry in the International Graphic Arts Education Association Journal and Southwest Graphics.

 Prior to coming to Penn College Miss Murray spent several years in the industry in various prepress and management positions.
-She is currently instructing students in those areas as well as heading the internship program for Graphic Communications.
+She is currently instructing students in those areas.